Julia-Petrova/portfolio/portfolio/concept_sample.md

 3. Upon successful completion or cancellation with a specific option (see <>), data is saved to the table as its current data version.

-Note: All data uploaded within a stream is part of a single write operation.
+All data uploaded within a stream is part of a single write operation.
+{:.note title="Note"}

 When being streamed to a proxy or standalone table, data is saved immediately upon transfer to the target DBMS.
 Once transferred, it cannot be canceled, even if an error occurs.